iqbalyarkhan/old-website/content/2020-01-27--Binary-Trees.md

 Naive approach: Chart the path all the way up to the root for the first node and save in an external data structure (such as a hash table).
 Then start at the second node and at each node in its path, check if the hash-table has this value.
 If so, return this node as the LCA.
 Otherwise, move node2 pointer up one level.
 This approach requires extra space.

 Better approach: Find the height for each node.
-If they're the same keep moving both in tandem up the tree until either nullpointer is encountered or both point to the same node.
+If they're the same keep moving both in tandem up the tree until either null pointer is encountered or both point to the same node.
 If the height for each node is not the same, move the one that is at a greater depth to the other node's depth and then move both pointers in tandem.